U.S. News Rankings

 Virginia Military Institute is a public institution that was founded in 1839.
 It has a total undergraduate enrollment of 1,664, its setting is urban, and the campus size is 200 acres.
 It utilizes a semester-based academic calendar.
 Virginia Military Institute's ranking in the 2014 edition of Best Colleges is National Liberal Arts Colleges, 65.
 Its in-state tuition and fees are $14,404 (2013-14); out-of-state tuition and fees are $35,392 (2013-14).

-Students that have been accepted to the Institute have the opportunity to take part in the Summer Transition Program, which is designed to prepare incoming cadets both academically and physically.
-This program takes place during the last four weeks of the college’s second summer session term.
-The Institute follows an honor code and strictly enforces its practices upon its cadets.
+Students who have been accepted to the Virginia Military Institute have the opportunity to take part in the Summer Transition Program, which helps incoming cadets improve both academically and physically.
+This program takes place during the last four weeks of the college's second summer term.
+VMI follows an honor code and strictly enforces its practices upon its cadets.
 When cadets first arrive on campus, they are issued their first cadet haircut at the VMI barbershop.
-Notable alumni of the Institute include former Nobel Peace Prize recipient and U.S. Secretary of State George Marshall; one of the founders of the historic Pony Express, Benjamin Franklin Ficklin; , and actor and comedian Fred Willard.
+Notable alumni include George Marshall, Nobel Peace Prize recipient and former U.S. secretary of state; Benjamin Franklin Ficklin, one of the founders of the historic Pony Express; and actor and comedian Fred Willard.

 |School mission and unique qualities (as provided by the school):|